forestgrape/coronavirus/index.md

 * For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
 The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
 Remark: Mers-Cov has a different cell entry receptor (DPP4).
 However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
 This is just a piece of evidence in the overall picture.

-That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
+That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-An active infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].
+An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].